See details & more information below

 Noise pollution comes from the many vessels that sail through Puget Sound every day.
 Orcas locate their food by a kind of sonar, and the constant noise from container ships, ferries, cruise ships, military vessels, and yes, even whale watching ships may interfere.

 Many of the orcas who have died recently are emaciated.
 They are not finding enough fish to sustain them.
 The salmon population suffers from pollution, over-fishing, diseases spread from fish farming facilities, and the damming of the rivers that are their traditional spawning grounds.
 The good news is that the dams on the Elwha river were removed several years ago, and the salmon are returning in record numbers.
 Unfortunately, that is just one small step and removing dams is not as simple as it may sound.
 The energy produced by the dams on the Snake River, (major problems for the salmon) are producing clean energy, which would have to be replaced by something else (possibly not so clean) if the dams were to be removed.
+The four dams on the lower Snake River in eastern Washington are part of a complex hydroelectric power system operated by the federal government in Washington, Oregon, Idaho and Montana.
+A federal study released at the end of February 2020 recommended that the dams remain in place.

 Given this background I set out to design a quilt that illustrates why we need to be concerned.
 The design is a collage of photos and digital paintings assembled in Corel Draw on my Microsoft Surface Design computer, which allows me to draw and paint directly on the screen.
 The boat drawings, representing sound pollution, were inspired by my own photos and the photos of others.
 A license for the drawing of the Seattle skyline was purchased from iStock Photo.
 The photos of water were taken on a recent cruise to Southeast Asia.
 As we were sailing in the middle of the Bay of Bengal, I looked over the railing and saw a vast sea of floating plastic garbage.
 I just grabbed my camera and pointed it down over the railing to get the shot of the plastic pollution, which, in this quilt, represents all forms of water pollution.
 The salmon are swimming into the pollution and disappearing.
 The toxic chemicals, unfortunately, cannot be seen, so they are listed on the inner border along with all the other factors leading to the decline in orca population.
 At the end of the list I have noted the numbers of Orcas left in our resident pods as of January 2020.
 A picture of the snowcapped Cascades, taken from the window of my studio, fills the sky behind the Seattle skyline.
 The repeating pattern in the border is a detail from a photo of one of the dams on the Snake River.
 The orcas and the fish were individually painted and were inspired by photos from various sources.
 I have illustrated my hope for a return of the salmon population by making an outer border of chinook salmon, which are barely visible at first and become more and more clear as they swim toward the upper left border.
 The breech in the top border represents the salmon returning happily to the Elwha River, a scene we would like to see more of.